-And this is how you make it: You whip together the eggs and cream, which form a custardy mixture, then dip the eggy bread into this custard -- make sure to gently squeeze the bread with your fingertips to draw the eggs and cream to the center -- and fry them in butter.
+And this is how you make it: You whip together the eggs and cream, which form a custardy mixture, then dip the eggy bread into this custard.
+Make sure to gently squeeze the bread with your fingertips to draw the eggs and cream to the center—and fry them in butter.
+It'll be done and cooked in 15 minutes total, can't go wrong with that.
 Outside is a crisp crepe-like shell.
 Inside, pudding.
-What are you waiting for? —The Editors
+Okay, seriously, what are you waiting for? —The Editors

 loaf challah bread

 unsalted butter, plus more for serving

-- Good maple syrup, for serving
+Maple syrup, for serving